lhndo/LH-Stinger/README.md

 > _LH Stinger is a no-compromise cartesian 3D Printer designed for speed and precision._
 > _It is created as a long-lasting platform for those who like to push quality or speed to the extreme._
->  _The project's intent is to become a community-driven project, not a brand._
+> _The project intends to become a community-driven project, not a brand._